Policies and Policy Links

 Academic credit is NOT awarded, nor does the waived course appear on the transcript.
 The total number of credits required for the degree is reduced.

-A student may, upon written notification to his program adviser, withdraw from the Evening MBA program and preserve his eligibility for readmission.
+A student may, upon written notification to his program adviser, withdraw from the Part-time Flex MBA program and preserve his eligibility for readmission.

-- After a student’s written request for withdrawal from the UST MBA program, the student’s permanent record will show a “W” (withdrawal) for each course in which he is registered.
+- After a student’s written request for withdrawal from the St. Thomas MBA program, the student’s permanent record will show a “W” (withdrawal) for each course in which he is registered.
 “W” carries no academic penalty.

 - A student who withdraws without notifying his program adviser in writing will receive an “F” in each course in which he was registered that semester.